falsepopsky/junodownload-scrapper/README.md

 ## :information_source: About

-With this scrapper you can get the `new` and `coming soon` releases `information` from junodownload website.
-Like the following:
+This scraper allows you to retrieve information on `new` and `coming soon` releases from the junodownload website.

 | Information   | New Releases       | Coming Soon        |
 | ------------- | ------------------ | ------------------ |